mortalis13/List-Folders/c#/README.md

 - But its support for *multilanguage* file names seems to be better.
 - And it uses Windows native paths and `exe` format for executables.
 - If **MySQL** server is not running the status message *"No MySQL Connection"* should appear.
 And the program is fully functional without the connection.
 It just doesn't remember the state on exit.

+## Changelog

+### 1.0.1

+- Add: Compatibility with Windows XP
+- Add: MySQL dll to the program to load it locally indepenently of existence in the Framework

+- Change: .NET Framework required version to 4.0

+- Fix: Path to JSON file inside of HTML file for jsTree view (it uses / instead of \)